-How do you build a company culture that shines sociality and conviviality from the inside-out?
-La Marzocco certainly offers a good example.
-It starts from drinking a good espresso with teammates.
+La Marzocco certainly knows a thing or two about how to build a company culture that shines sociality and conviviality from the inside-out, starting with drinking a good espresso with teammates.

 In Part I of this interview series to La Marzocco, we talked to Giada Biondi, a communication specialist, about the company corporate well-being initiatives and how everybody brews and drinks espresso with their teams.
 Today, we explore how to build a truly enthusiastic community around specialty coffee and how to brings specialty coffee into the work environment.